milonmaze/privacy-terms-observatory/www.facebook.com/policy/cookies/printable.md

 You can review Your activity off Meta technologies which is a summary of activity that businesses and organizations share with us about your interactions with them, such as visiting their apps or websites.
 They use our Business Tools, such as Facebook Login or Meta Pixel, to share this information with us.
 This helps us do things such as give you a more personalized experience on Meta Products.
 Learn more about your activity off of Meta technologies, how we use it and how you can manage it.
 Everyone

-You can opt out of seeing online interest-based ads from Meta and other participating companies through the Digital Advertising Alliance in the US, the Digital Advertising Alliance of Canada in Canada or the European Interactive Digital Advertising Alliance in Europe or through your mobile device settings, where available, using Android, iOS 13 or an earlier version of iOS.
+You can opt out of seeing online interest-based ads from Meta and other participating companies through the Digital Advertising Alliance in the US, the Digital Advertising Alliance of Canada in Canada or the European Interactive Digital Advertising Alliance in Europe.
 Please note that ad blockers and tools that restrict our cookie use may interfere with these controls.

 More information about online advertising